alexstewartja/game-asset-mcp/README.md

 ---

 This `README.md` provides an exhaustive overview of the Game Asset Generator project, from its core idea to detailed setup and usage instructions.
-It’s designed to empower users and developers alike to make the most of this AI-driven toolset.
+It's designed to empower users and developers alike to make the most of this AI-driven toolset.
 Happy asset creation!